Pu'er tea: Fermentation

 Pu'er is a microbially fermented tea obtained through the action of molds, bacteria and yeasts on the harvested leaves of the tea plant.
 It is thus truly a fermented tea, whereas teas known in the west as black teas (known in China as Red teas) have only undergone large-scale oxidation through naturally occurring tea plant enzymes.
 Mislabelling the oxidation process as fermentation and thus naming black teas, such as Assam, Darjeeling or Keemun, as fermented teas has long been a source of confusion.
 Only tea such as pu'er, that has undergone microbial processing, can correctly be called a fermented tea.

 Pu'er undergoes what is known as a solid-state fermentation where water activity is low to negligible.
 Both endo-oxidation (enzymes derived from the tea-leaves themselves) and exo-oxidation (microbial catalysed) of tea polyphenols occurs.
 The microbes are also responsible for metabolising the carbohydrates and amino acids present in the tea leaves.
 Although the microbes responsible have proved highly variable from region to region and even factory to factory, the key organism found and responsible for almost all pu'er fermentation has been identified in numerous studies as Aspergillus niger, with some highlighting the possibility of ochratoxins produced by the metabolism of some strains of A.niger having a potentially harmful effect through consumption of pu'er tea.
 This notion has recently been refuted through a systematic chromosome analysis of the species attributed to many East Asian fermentations, including those that involve pu'er, where the authors have reclassified the organisms involved as Aspergillus luchuensis.
 It is apparent that this species does not have the gene sequence for coding ochratoxin and thus pu'er tea should be considered safe for human consumption.

 Ripe and raw pu'er

-"Ripened" Shu Cha (熟茶) tea is pressed maocha that has been specially processed to imitate aged "raw" Sheng Cha tea.
+"Ripened" Shu Cha (熟茶) tea is pressed that has been specially processed to imitate aged "raw" Sheng Cha tea.
 Although it is also known in English as cooked pu'er, the process does not actually employ cooking to imitate the aging process.
-The term may be due to inaccurate translation, as shóu (熟) means both "fully cooked" and "fully ripened".
+The term may be due to inaccurate translation, as means both "fully cooked" and "fully ripened".